GreenPowerMonitor/reffectory/docs/api.md

-Notice how in this example when `inject-cofx` is used with the `:state` coeffect, it receives another parameter beside the coeffect identifier, that means that the `:state` coeffect handler will receive that parameter and use it to compute the value that will be injected in the coeffects map when the `::update-facilities-devices-list-info` event handler will be about to be executed.
+Notice how in this example when `inject-cofx` is used with the `:state` coeffect, it receives another parameter beside the coeffect identifier, that means that the `:state` coeffect handler will receive that parameter and use it to compute the value that will be injected in the coeffects map when the `::update-facilities-devices-list-info` event handler is about to be executed.

 ## `register-fx!`
 This function is used to associate a given effect with its handler.